 There are Several Reputable Manufacturers and Types of Helmets to Choose From

 When your doctor recommends a baby helmet or band, you are able to choose from a wide array of options.
 It can be confusing to know which one to choose.
-Many orthotics makers began to develop and specialize in these devices after the rise in positional cephalies was noted in the 1990s.

 The idea behind helmets and bands is the same.
 While some orthotics refer to themselves as active or passive devices, the differences are minimal.
 Most available orthotics for positional plagiocephaly are passive devices, or work in a way that sits between active and passive therapy.